rstudio/rstudio-docker-products/package-manager/README.md

 #### Persistent Data

-In order to persist RSPM package data data between container restarts configure RSPM `Server.DataDir` option to `/data` and share the `/data` directory with a persistent volume in the host machine or your docker orchestration system.
+In order to persist Package Manager data between container restarts configure RSC `Server.DataDir` option to go to a persistent volume.
+The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at /data.
+Should you wish to move this to a different path, you can change the Server.DataDir option.

 #### Licensing